About The Author

 Author Chuck Falcon graduated from the University of Florida with a Master of Counseling Psychology degree in 1985.
 Next, he devoted his life to researching and writing a self-help psychology book.

-He has never worked as a psychologist, yet national and international psychology organizations rave about his book, even though it fiercely criticizes the profession of psychology.
+He has never worked as a psychologist, yet national and international psychology organizations raved about his book, even though it fiercely criticized the profession of psychology.